chris-kc-cheng/study-notes/Microsoft/DAX.md

 ## What is DAX?

 - DAX computes formulas over a *data model*
-- The relationships are always `LEFT OUTER JOINs`
+- The relationships are always `LEFT OUTER JOIN`s
 - The arrows indicate the *cross filter* direction of each relationship
 - Avoid bidirectional relationships unless absolutely necessary
 - Filtering always happens from the *one-side* of the relationship to the *many-side*